earth-mover/forecast-datacube-demo/README.md

 Modal Cron Jobs cannot take arguments, so any configuration must be shipped up when running `modal deploy`.
 To configure the data pipeline set up a TOML file in `src/configs/`.
 The location is arbitrary, but it's nice to keep it all in one place.

+## Approach

+1. All writes are isolated to a new temporary branch.
+1. Once all writes succeed, a snapshot is made to that branch.
+1. Then `main` is reset to this new snapshot.
+1. Finally the temporary branch is deleted.

 ## Execution
 ``` sh
 # Drive from the command line.